 Portsmouth, Rhode Island 02871

 Typically, the rate at which alcohol reaches the brain and increases a person's blood-alcohol level (BAL) is a factor of all of those variables that are specific to each individual.
 The addition of a stimulant, like crack cocaine, speeds up a person's metabolism, resulting in the alcohol reaching the brain faster.
 In addition, the stimulant masks the depressant effects of the alcohol.
 The bottom line is that an alcohol drinker who decides to smoke crack cocaine at the same time will get drunk faster and have a more rapid change in BAL but will likely not feel drunk.
 This can cause a person to continue drinking, resulting in blood poisoning.

 From the opposite perspective, the addition of alcohol to crack cocaine increases a person's heart rate as much as five times the rate of crack cocaine use alone.
 This is why sudden death is an increased possibility when the two substances are used together.
 Researchers have also shown that combined use produces even poorer performances on learning and memory tests than either substance alone.

 Professional Treatment for Addiction

 Professional treatment for addiction to crack cocaine and alcohol may be the only viable option for individuals who are addicted to both drugs.
-The highly addictive physical and psychological effects of the body’s production of cocaethylene may mean that quitting cold turkey is not feasible for most people.
+The highly addictive physical and psychological effects of the body's production of cocaethylene may mean that quitting cold turkey is not feasible for most people.
 Withdrawal symptoms can be as dangerous as the side effects and can require medical monitoring in a facility that specializes in the effects of mixing crack cocaine and alcohol.
-If you are interested in more information or need in-patient or out-patient referrals, consider calling 800-861-9454 or filling out a quick contact form so you can find the help you need for yourself or a loved one.
+If you are interested in more information, consider calling 800-861-9454 or filling out a quick contact form so you can find the help you need for yourself or a loved one.